Buying real estate in Congo-Kinshasa?

 Can I buy property in DR Congo without a residence permit?

-Buying a home in DR Congo does not automatically grant you a visa or residence permit, so you should treat property purchase and immigration as completely separate tracks unless you receive specific written confirmation from Congolese immigration authorities.
+Buying a home in DR Congo does not automatically grant any visa or residency rights, so you should treat the property purchase and your immigration status as entirely separate matters that require separate legal tracks.

 Can US citizens own land in DR Congo?

-US citizens cannot own land outright in DR Congo in the Western freehold sense, because under Congolese law (Loi n°73-021), all land is the "exclusive, inalienable and imprescriptible property of the State."
+As of early 2026, US citizens cannot own land outright in DR Congo in the Western freehold sense, because the 1973 land law (Loi Fonciere) states that all land in DR Congo belongs exclusively and inalienably to the Congolese state.

 What documents will I need to buy in DR Congo?

-To purchase property in DR Congo as a US citizen, you typically need your passport, proof of civil status (such as a marriage certificate if applicable), proof of funds showing the source of your money, and legalized or notarized copies of any documents signed abroad.
+To buy residential property in DR Congo as a US citizen in 2026, you will typically need your passport (with certified translation if required locally), proof of civil status such as a marriage certificate if relevant, a full set of source-of-funds documentation, the seller's existing concession and registration documents, a draft sale agreement, and legalized versions of any documents signed outside the country.

-A local bank account is not always legally mandatory in DR Congo, but it is highly practical for paying the multiple official fees, utilities, and contractor costs that come with property ownership.
+A local bank account is not always legally mandatory for completing a residential property purchase in DR Congo, but it is highly useful in practice for paying official fees, stamps, local service providers, and ongoing property expenses after closing.

 We have a whole section dedicated to all the documents you need in our DR Congo property pack.